ItalyOfficial Name: Italian Republic

 Travel & Transportation

 Please refer to our Road Safety page for more information.
-Also, we suggest that you visit the website of the Italian Government Tourist Board (ENIT) or the Automobile Club d’Italia (A.C.I.).
+Also, we suggest that you visit the website of the Automobile Club d’Italia (A.C.I.).
 For information on obtaining international drivers licenses, contact the American Automobile Association (AAA) via telephone at (407) 444-7000 or fax (407) 444-7380.

 AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the Government of Italy’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Italy’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.